 Contributing Writer at Tally

-There are many financial goals to strive for, but few can have the lasting impact of building wealth.
+Americans have many financial goals to strive for, but few can have a lasting impact on building wealth.
 With wealth comes financial freedom and the ability to live the life you want instead of the life you need to live.

-Also, remember that budgets are fluid, so prepare to change and update as your lifestyle and needs morph.
+Remember that budgets are fluid, so prepare to update your budget as your lifestyle and needs morph.
 It’s easier to adjust a budget to fit your changing needs than to force your lifestyle to fit the budget.

 After adjusting expenses, you can further swing your cash flow in the right direction by income diversification.
 While it’s great to have a steady full-time job, you can enhance your earnings by getting into the gig economy.